-Have you been wondering what age can kids sit in the front seat?
-Child restraint rules can differ between states in Australia, but this article will help answer your questions by giving an overview of when kids can sit in the front seat of the car.
+Have you been wondering how old to sit in the front seat?
+Child restraint regulations can differ between states in Australia, but this article will help answer your questions by giving an overview of when kids can sit in the front seat of the car.

-In Australia the legal age for a child to sit in the front seat of the car is 7 years old, with most states including that children aged 4-7 years should not be seated in the front row of a vehicle with two or more rows of seats, unless the other seats are occupied by younger children or there are no other seats available.
-Most states also advise parents follow the recommendations from the National Child Restraint Guidelines, which are based on height rather than age.
+In Australia, the legal age for a child to sit in the front seat of a car is 7 years old, with most states, including those children aged 4-7 years, should not be seated in the front row of a vehicle with two or more rows of seats, unless the other seats are occupied by younger children or there are no other seats available.
+Most states also advise parents to follow the recommendations from the National Child Restraint Guidelines, which are based on height rather than age.

 However, each state has slightly different laws (which you should check thoroughly according to your state and your child’s age), briefly outlined below:

-From 7-16 years must be in a booster seat or an adult seatbelt (which they won’t fit properly til 145cm tall)
+From 7-16 years, must be in a booster seat or an adult seatbelt (which won’t fit properly until 145cm tall)